 Changes clause.
 In general, government contracts contain a changes clause that permits the contracting officer to make unilateral changes in designated areas within the general scope of the contract.
 The particular changes clauses differ slightly, depending on the item purchased (supplies, services, or construction) and the type of contract awarded (fixed price or cost reimbursable), as described in FAR subpart 43.2.
 However, the following elements are common to all changes clauses:

 - A change order must be within the general scope of the contract.

 - The change order must be in writing.

 - The contracting officer must issue the change order.

-There are basically two options for terminating contracts, T4C and termination for default (T4D) or cause.
+Basically, two options are available for terminating contracts: T4C and termination for default (T4D) or cause.
 After deciding which method to use, the CCO should be prepared to negotiate a fair and reasonable settlement.
 Termination implies a breach of contract, and adequate compensation is appropriate.
 The CCO must follow local procedures for reporting and reviewing any termination actions.

-The notice of termination should be in writing and will specify the following:
+The notice of termination should be in writing and specify the following: